Family Safety Hub

 What are we doing?

-The ACT Government will provide $6.147M between 2019-20 and 2022-23 to continue delivering the Family Safety Hub.
-The Family Safety Hub was designed to take an innovative approach to designing domestic violence services and supports.
-The Family Safety Hub works with people with lived experience, community organisations, crisis services and government to co-design, develop and test new ideas to meet the needs of those affected by domestic and family violence.
+The ACT Government is providing $1.591 million plus indexation annually to continue delivering the Family Safety Hub.
+The Family Safety Hub takes an innovative approach to designing domestic violence services and supports.
+The Family Safety Hub brings together people with lived experience, community organisations, crisis services and government to co-design, develop and test new ideas to meet the needs of those affected by domestic and family violence.
 For more information about the work being led by the Family Safety Hub, please visit their webpage.

 What have we achieved so far?

 Since the launch of the Family Safety Hub on 11 May 2018, the Hub has focused on several priority areas: